 White waters cascading through steep hills, the loud thud just as they hit the surface, the cold splash on your face, verdant slopes surrounding you and all you can hear is the gushing sound muffled with winds and chirping – paradise, right?
 Waterfalls are nature’s best example of heavenly sights.
 And India is blessed with lots of them!
-Here are 11 stunning waterfalls in India that will take your breath away.
+Here are some stunning waterfalls in India that will take your breath away.

 1. Nohkalikai Falls In Meghalaya

 The fourth highest in the world and tallest in the country, the Nohkalikai Waterfalls of Meghalaya drop from a height of 1,115 feet in the wettest place on Earth – Cherrapunji.
 It’s not only a visual spectacle, but the legend behind the name of the falls is also quite extraordinary.
 It is believed that a woman named Ka Likai jumped from the cliff after finding out that her husband had cooked her infant daughter and fed it to her in a meal.
 Nohkalikai is the Khasi language translates to “The Leap of Ka Likai”.
 The story sure is tragic and gory, but the stunning beauty of the white waters falling down amidst green slopes takes away all the negativity filling you with just good vibes.
 The waterfalls are 5 km away from Cherrapunji and can be accessed through a drive to the tableland and a short hike after.
 There are several viewpoints and staircases around the cliff from where one can take different views of the falls.
+Also, did you know that Uttarakhand’s Tiger Falls is the highest direct waterfall in India?

 How to reach: Nearest Airport – Guwahati (120 Kms from falls).
 If you want to take the road, the NH-40 connects Guhwati to Shillong and Shillong to Silchar is connect through NH-44.